Debyvypth1862/SQL-Real-Projects/DataTransformation.md

 #### Ensure Correct Data Types

-We can also check for any non-numeric values in the `order_value` column.
+I can also check for any non-numeric values in the `order_value` column.

 ```sql
 -- Check for non-numeric values in order_value column